-Fixed costs include depreciation (the difference between the original cost and the proceeds from sale), lease or finance costs (interest, fees, etc.), and insurance.
+Fixed costs include depreciation (the price you bought it for minus the whatever you make reselling the vehicle), lease or finance costs (interest, fees, etc.), and insurance.

 Variable costs include fuel, maintenance/repair, tires, oil, and miscellaneous (washing, tolls, parking, etc.).